wanx-troopers/wanx-troopers.github.io/humo.md

 # HuMO

+## 2025.12.20

+> Have you managed to fix the dreaded noisy first frame/flash on humo?
+> Nope, not when using a start image

 ## 2025.12.07

 Kijai added a change to Wrapper which allows HuMo embeds to be used together with `WanVideo ImageToVideo Encode` embeds.